-Very mild - Dog demonstrates good ability to concentrate in all types of environments or work situations.
+Very mild - Dog demonstrates good ability to concentrate in all types of environments or work situations and is readily able t.
 May rarely shift attention for brief periods and is readily able to regain focus with minimal support from the handler.